 Born and raised in Belgium, Award winning engineer Wes Maebe moved to London to study audio technology in 1998, returning to live here in 2003.
 Initially dividing his time between being a visiting lecturer in Audio Technology at City of Westminster College and building a client base for freelance recording, mixing, mastering and live work, Wes moved to full-time engineering in 2006.

 Wes has made live recordings of The Kooks, the Buzzcocks and Cat Stevens, amongst others - including distinguished classical pianist Alfred Brendel, Nigel Kennedy and Jean Luc Ponty.
-He's worked in some of the loveliest studios in London, including Mickie Most's RAK (where he's an in-house engineer), Trevor Horn’s Sarm West and Mark Knopfler's private paradise, British Grove.
-In these studios he has recorded and mixed for artists like UB40, Carly Simon, Plan B, Arrow Benjamin, Gabrielle Aplin, Marti Pellow, Patricia Kaas, Celine Dion, Leo Stannard, Alexandra Burke, Elliott Randall, Melanie C, Beverly Knight, Ellie Goulding, One Republic, Praying Mantis, Rock Goddess and New Model Army.
+He's worked in some of the loveliest studios in London, including Mickie Most's RAK (where he's an in-house engineer), Trevor Horn’s Sarm West, Livingston, The Engine Room, SNAP, Cream, Mark Knopfler's private paradise, British Grove, Monnow Valley, Wales and Fantasy in Berkeley, CA. In these studios he has recorded and mixed for artists like UB40, Carly Simon, Plan B, Arrow Benjamin, Gabrielle Aplin, Marti Pellow, Patricia Kaas, Celine Dion, Leo Stannard, Alexandra Burke, Elliott Randall, Melanie C, Beverly Knight, Ellie Goulding, One Republic, Praying Mantis, Rock Goddess, Gino Robair, Thurston Moore and New Model Army.
 And has had the pleasure of working with many a great producers like Garth Richardson, Kevin Bacon, Jonathan Quarmby, Nana Rogues, Elliott Randall, Dave Allen, Chris Kimsey, Paul O’Duffy and Rick Nowels.

 Clients have described Wes's "sound" like the bridge between old school edgy British engineering and lush American production values.